microsoft/proxy/README.md

 [![Proxy-CI](https://github.com/microsoft/proxy/actions/workflows/pipeline-ci.yml/badge.svg)](https://github.com/microsoft/proxy/actions/workflows/pipeline-ci.yml)

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 Do you want to save your effort in lifetime management and architecture maintenance of polymorphic objects in C++?

 Do you want to be able to write polymorphic code in C++ as easily as in those languages with GC (like Java or C#), while still having excellent runtime performance?

 Have you tried other polymorphic programming libraries in C++ but found them somewhat deficient?

-If so, this library is for you.
+If so, this library is for you. 😉

-## What is it

 The "proxy" is a C++ library that Microsoft uses to make runtime polymorphism easier to implement, both in architecture design and runtime performance.
-Consider the following example:
+Please find the design details at https://wg21.link/p0957.

 ## Build with CMake